Dorian

 26th January 1788 Australia’s “First Fleet”

-Two hundred and twenty-four years ago today, the “First Fleet” of eleven ships arrived at Sydney Cove, Australia.
-Its passengers were the first white settlers of this remote continent: some 750 convicted petty criminals and 500 marine guards and officers … Continue reading
+On this day in 1788, the “First Fleet” of eleven ships arrived at Sydney Cove, Australia.
+Its passengers were the first white settlers of this remote continent: some 750 convicted petty criminals and 500 marine guards and officers shipped out … Continue reading

 Posted in Atrocities, World Events | 2 Comments